-Electron microscopy has been applied to the inspection of the ultrastructure of most microbial pathogens including viral, protozoal and bacterial speciesas well as to the detailed morphological analysis of host-pathogen interactions by means of immuno-histochemical procedures and other moderntechniques.
-The laboratory is equipped with transmission electron microscope (from JEOL), scanning electron microscope (from JEOL), ultra-microtome (fromReichert), vacuum coater, critical point dryer system, and osmium plasma coater in addition to general laboratory facilities for a wide range application of electron microscopy, contributing to various research projects in the institute and collaborations with the other researchers.
+The electron microscope room is a NEKKEN-wide user facility for ultrastructural characterization of most microbial pathogens including viral, protozoal, and bacterial species.
+We offer high quality imaging services from conventional and immuno-electron microscopy to 3D tomography, and also provide training on sample preparation and use of equipment.
+This laboratory is equipped with transmission and scanning electron microscopes (from JEOL), high-pressure freezer (from LEICA), ultra-microtomes (from LEICA and REICHERT), vacuum coater, critical point dryer system, and osmium plasma coater in addition to general laboratory facilities for a wide range application of electron microscopy.
+Here is also open to users from other universities and institutes.